dcppc/2018-may-workshop/docs/agenda.md

 [Countway Library of Medicine](https://tinyurl.com/ydzxycda) at the Harvard School of Public Health in Boston, MA._

-_Note: The agenda is in progress!_
+_Note: The agenda is in progress!
+To propose a breakout session or comment on existing proposals, visit this page: https://github.com/dcppc/2018-may-workshop/issues_

 ## May 30, 2018